 Schedule A Dental Exam and Consultation

-Looking for a dentist in Tahoe City CA, or Lake Tahoe, CA area dentist to treat your gum disease?
+Are you looking for a dentist in Tahoe City CA, or Lake Tahoe, CA area dentist to treat your gum disease?
 Dr. Baldwin is currently accepting new patients!
 Contact our office or schedule an appointment online.
 We look forward to meeting the oral health needs of you and your family.